zigapk/PerspectiveScreenshot/README.md

-A Java program that can take an Android screenshot and transform it like this:
+A Java program that can transform Android screenshot like this:

 <table>
 <td>